aspose-words/Aspose.Words-Documentation/net/developer-guide/programming-with-documents/working-with-tables/working-with-columns-and-rows/_index.md

 title: Working with Columns and Rows in C#
 articleTitle: Working with Columns and Rows
 linktitle: Working with Columns and Rows
-description: "Working with parts of table, row and cells using Aspose.Words for .NET."
+description: "Working with parts of table, row and cells using C#."
 type: docs
 weight: 40
 url: /net/working-with-columns-and-rows/